Counselling / Psychotherapy in Hampton and Kingston-upon-Thames

 Therapy involves one-to-one weekly sessions with a counsellor or psychologist and weekly group sessions.
 The main aim of the psychologist or counsellor is to help reveal or create a ‘life worth living’.

 Being emotionally charged for extended periods leaves people with Borderline Personality Disorder feeling emotionally drained and in the long-term the stress of such intense emotional states may lead to more serious health concerns.
-Working on the skill sets detailed above helps clients diagnosed with Borderline Personality Disorder develop appropriate self-care strategies and ultimately helps them effectively conserve their emotional energy.
+Working on the skill sets detailed above helps clients diagnosed with Borderline Personality Disorder develop appropriate self-care/compassion strategies and ultimately helps them effectively manage, protect and conserve their emotional energy.

 During Dialectical Behaviour Therapy treatment a ‘chain analysis’ is also deployed.
-Chain analysis is a threptic method that is used to meticulously break down a triggering event on a timeline.
+Chain analysis is atherapeutic method that is used to meticulously break down a triggering event on a timeline.
 This method demonstrates to clients the events and triggers prior, during and after that help create and maintain emotional surges.

 I believe that as much as people with Borderline Personality Disorder are fragile they are strong because after all, they are survivors.
 They have survived a lifetime of pain and suffering .
 Many of my clients, despite all this pain, are filled with determination, hope and love.
 I know and have seen how with the right guidance and support people diagnosed with Borderline Personality Disorder can learn how to invest their emotional energy in activities that enrich their lives .
-However, this can only be achieved once they have had the opportunity to process the sorrow and despair of their past.
+However, this can only be achieved once they have had the opportunity to get reacquainted with their emotions and process the sorrow/despair of their past.
 I believe people who experience such extreme emotions have so much to offer themselves and society, if only they have the opportunity to discocver the ‘self’ that hides beneath all of the pain.